 The folklore states that if a tourist tosses a coin from their right hand over their left shoulder, it will bring them back to the Eternal City of Rome.
 The second coin suggests finding true love.

 Looking at its engineering, the water that flows into the Trevi fountain is considered to be the oldest water source in Rome.
 This waterway once sourced water to public baths in Rome back in the bygone ages.

-Palazzo Vecchio is also home to the majestic Salone dei Cinquecento – known as the Hall of the Five Hundred.
-Some countless frescoes and sculptures are worth seeing at least once in your life.
+Palazzo Vecchio is also home to Salone dei Cinquecento – known as the Hall of the five hundred.
+Some of these countless frescoes and sculptures are worth seeing at least once in your lifetime.